Potted Plant Orchids

 Mother's Day Orchid Disaster?

 The grocery and box stores have proud displays of blooming orchids up at the front of the store for prices that are competitive with, or less than, cut flowers.
-This particular double spiked miniature Phal was on sale for Mother's Day weekend at the grocery store for $12.95.
+This particular double spiked miniature Phal was on sale for Mother's Day weekend at the grocery store.
 These orchids are indeed beautiful but unfortunately are often destined to be short lived.
-They are being sold as "pot plants", intended to be enjoyed and then thrown away in the same way that a Mum or Poinsettia might be.
+They are being sold as potted plants, intended to be enjoyed and then thrown away in the same way that a Mum or Poinsettia might be.

-Pot plant orchids are all about appearance and not about the practical reality of caring for the plant over the long term.
+Potted plant orchids are all about appearance and not about the practical reality of caring for the plant over the long term.
 Looking over at the Mother's Day array of orchids one wonders how many of them will still be alive next year on Mother's Day.
-The jar that this particular yellow spotted Phal is planted in has no drainage hole.
-Obviously this is a recipe for disaster.
+The container that this particular yellow spotted Phal is planted in has no drainage hole.
+Obviously this is a recipe for disaster because require great drainage.
 Unfortunately someone is apt to buy this orchid, drown it, and then conclude that orchids are finicky plants that are impossible to grow.

 A New Pot (Disaster averted)

-This little miniature Phalaenopsis is a perfect size for a 3 inch ceramic orchid pot or one of our innovative small Carousel pots.
+This little miniature Phalaenopsis is a perfect size for a small ceramic orchid pot or one of our innovative small Carousel pots.
 Because the orchid is in bloom we don't want to disturb its roots now or the bloom may prematurely fall.
-The plastic sleeve it is in is just a little too big to fit neatly into our 3 inch ceramic pot.
-Still, if we are careful we can remove the plastic sleeve that it is in and gently ease the orchid down into its new ceramic pot.
-This technique of moving an orchid from one pot to another with minimal root disturbance, if any, is called 'drop potting'.
+In this case, the plastic sleeve it is in is just a little too big to fit neatly into the small ceramic pot.
+Still, if we are careful we can remove the plastic sleeve/liner that it is in and gently ease the orchid down into its new display pot.
+This technique of moving an orchid from one pot to another with minimal root disturbance, is called 'drop potting'.
 Best practice would be to select a display pot that will easily accomodate the plant and the liner it is in for minimal root disturbance before repotting in fresh mix after the bloom.
 See our larger ceramic display pots and our innovative Carousel pots for a wide variety of display pots.

 A Beautiful Plant with a Bright Future